-For 2010, we believe total cash compensation of our executives, which is base salary combined with the annual performance bonus and discretionary bonus, was within a market competitive range.
+For 2012, we believe total cash compensation of our executives, which is base salary combined with the annual performance bonus, was within a market competitive range versus our peer group and the video advertising marketplace primarily made up of companies that are much larger than the Company, but which the Company competes for sales executives.

 Annual Performance Bonus.
 Annual performance bonuses are intended to compensate executives for achieving financial goals that support our operational and strategic goals.
 The target percentages for our executives were established based on the level of responsibility, base salary, as well as experience and seniority of the individual.
-We believe our total cash compensation is competitive as our lower base pay is offset by a higher annual performance bonus.
+We believe our total cash compensation is competitive.
 In addition, we believe rewarding our executives for achievement of our financial goals is consistent with the practice of aligning their interests with our stockholders.
-The stretch bonus is further incentive for the executive officers to exceed operating budgets and thus further increase our equity value.
+The stretch bonus is further incentive for our executive officers to exceed operating budgets and thus further increase our equity value.

-Payments of performance bonuses, including any stretch bonus, are objectively calculated based on the achievement of specific financial targets for each named executive pursuant to the terms of the annual Performance Bonus Plan, which ensure the executive compensation is aligned with the performance of the Company.
+Payments of performance bonuses, including any stretch bonus, are objectively calculated based on the achievement of specific financial targets for each named executive pursuant to the terms of the annual Performance Bonus Plan, which ensures that executive compensation is aligned with the performance of the Company.

-The Compensation Committee adopted the National CineMedia, Inc. 2010 Performance Bonus Plan on January 13, 2010 and it was approved by our stockholders on April 27, 2010.
-The financial performance criteria and potential bonus levels were consistent with prior years with the exception of Mr. Hardy.
-Mr. Hardy's annual potential performance bonus was increased to a maximum of 75% of his 2010 base salary, which was consistent with the other then named executive officers.
+The Compensation Committee adopted the National CineMedia, Inc. 2012 Performance Bonus Plan on January 11, 2012 and it was approved by our stockholders on May 1, 2012.
+The financial performance criteria and potential bonus levels were consistent with 2011.

-The awards under the Performance Bonus Plan were determined in accordance with the Company's actual performance of its internal targets.
-We believe the amounts paid under the plan are appropriate in light of the achievement relative to the financial targets.
-The following table provides details about each component of the "Non-Equity Incentive Plan Compensation" column from the Summary Compensation Table for 2010.
+The awards under the Performance Bonus Plan were determined in accordance with the Company's actual performance compared to our internal targets.
+We believe the amounts paid under the Performance Bonus Plan are appropriate in light of the achievement relative to the financial targets.
+The following table provides details about each component of the "Non-Equity Incentive Plan Compensation" column of the Fiscal 2012 Summary Compensation Table.